louispires/oura-v2-custom-component/README.md

 ### HRV Sensors (1)
 - Average Sleep HRV (heart rate variability during sleep)

-### Stress Sensors (3)
+### Stress Sensors (3) - *May be unavailable for new rings*
-- Stress High Duration
+- Stress High Duration ⚠️
-- Recovery High Duration
+- Recovery High Duration ⚠️
-- Stress Day Summary
+- Stress Day Summary ⚠️

-### Resilience Sensors (4) - *Requires specific Oura features*
+### Resilience Sensors (4) - *May be unavailable for new rings*
 - Resilience Level
-- Sleep Recovery Score
+- Sleep Recovery Score ⚠️
-- Daytime Recovery Score
+- Daytime Recovery Score ⚠️
-- Stress Resilience Score
+- Stress Resilience Score ⚠️

 ### SpO2 Sensors (2) - *Gen3/Ring4 only*
 - SpO2 Average
 - Breathing Disturbance Index

-### Fitness Sensors (2) - *Requires specific Oura features*
+### Fitness Sensors (2) - *May be unavailable for new rings*
-- VO2 Max
+- VO2 Max ⚠️
-- Cardiovascular Age
+- Cardiovascular Age ⚠️

-### Sleep Optimization Sensors (2)
+### Sleep Optimization Sensors (2) - *May be unavailable for new rings*
-- Optimal Bedtime Start
+- Optimal Bedtime Start ⚠️
-- Optimal Bedtime End
+- Optimal Bedtime End ⚠️

 **Total: 43 sensors**

+**Important Notes**:
+- Sensors marked with ⚠️ may be **unavailable** for new Oura Ring users (typically the first few weeks of usage).
+The Oura API does not provide data for these sensors until sufficient baseline data has been collected.
+This is normal behavior and they may become available over time as you continue using your ring.
-**Note**: Some sensors marked with feature requirements may return 401 Unauthorized errors if your Oura account/ring doesn't have access to those features.
-This is normal - the integration will continue to work with the sensors that are available to you.
+- Some sensors marked with feature requirements may return 401 Unauthorized errors if your Oura account/ring doesn't have access to those features.
+- The integration will continue to work with all available sensors - unavailable sensors simply won't display values until Oura provides data for them.

 ## Installation